course-details-portlet

 Course content

 This course is about internet culture and how our lives are mediated through platforms, algorithms and artificial intelligens (AI).
-Through selected case studier, the course investigates online practises, communities and cultures.
-Examples of such cases are TikTok-memes, role play with chatbotts, influencers use of AI and multimodal fan cultures (the cases will vary from semester to semester, the mentioned topics are only illustrations).
+Central in this course is to understand online practises, communities and cultures as shaped by both technology and culture.
 The goal is to strenghten your critical perspective on the present by increasing the understanding and knowledge for how digital infrastructure shape trends, self-understandings, politics and community.

-At another level, the course sheds light on different internett visions; from internett as a democratizing force to internett as a waste of time, in order to show how technologies are shaped both technologically and culturally.
-By doing this, the course highlights technology (platforms, algorithms and AI) but also users and the medias narratives and interpretations of them.
+At another level, the course sheds light on different internet visions; from internet as a democratizing force to internet as a waste of time, in order to show how technologies are shaped both technologically and culturally.
+By doing this, the course highlights technology (platforms, algorithms and AI) but also users and media narratives and interpretations of them.

-The goal is to develop tools for understanding our mediated present, and critically evaluate which role digital technology has in the development of new expressions, identities and relations.
+The goal is to develop tools for understanding our mediated present, and critically evaluate the role of digital technology in the development of new expressions, identities and relations.
 The course has a special interest in internet phenomena that are rejected as trivial or meaningless.
-In addition, we study such phenomena from a users perspective and how users develop new and unexpected forms of interaction and creativity.
+In addition, we study such phenomena from a user perspective and how users develop new and unexpected forms of interaction and creativity.

 The approach to digital cultures is sociotechnical and combine perspectives from Science and technology studies (STS) with internet studies in order to show how technology and society shape each other.